 Keynote presentations and research papers address issues in ethical leadership, ethics, and education from a variety of perspectives, across local and global contexts, and through consideration of multiple literacies.
 Unique to this conference is a focus on ethics and social justice in education, as well as discussion of ethical development and ethical leadership in diverse educational realms (from educational policy and administration to pedagogy and classroom practices).

 Unique to this Conference

 A key feature of this conference includes making connections among people and ideas.
 Presentations and featured events are intended to mirror the conference themes and provide a collegial space for discussion and collaboration.
-We continue the tradition of past CSLEE Values and Leadership Conferences in which established and emerging scholars engage in conversation with a richly diverse group of speakers to foster authentic networking and partnership.
+We continue the tradition of past CSLEE Values and Leadership Conferences in which established and emerging scholars along with education practitioners engage in conversation with a richly diverse group of speakers to foster authentic networking and partnership.

 Conferences have been delivered at center affiliated university locations such as Los Angeles, London (Ontario),Toronto (Ontario), Charlottesville (Virginia), State College (PA), Umea (Sweden), Brisbane (Queensland), Oklahoma City, and Huntsville (Ontario).